nngabe/qlora_graphrag/README.md

   )
 )
 ```
-which improves training stability of training and token scaling for compatibilty with text based tokens.
+which improves training stability and token scaling for compatibilty with text based tokens.

 ## Results